awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-ec2.md

 **Note**
 YAML relies on consistent indentation\.
 Match the indentation level when replacing content in an example configuration file and ensure that your text editor uses spaces, not tab characters, to indent\.

 This section describes the type of information you can include in a configuration file to customize the software on your EC2 instances running Linux\.
-For general information about customizing and configuring your Elastic Beanstalk environments, see [Configuring AWS Elastic Beanstalk Environments](customize-containers.md)\.
+For general information about customizing and configuring your Elastic Beanstalk environments, see [Configuring Elastic Beanstalk Environments](customize-containers.md)\.
 For information about customizing software on your EC2 instances running Windows, see [Customizing Software on Windows Servers](customize-containers-windows-ec2.md)\.

 Configuration files support the following keys that affect the Linux server your application runs on\.